 The fruit is also known as beechnut and are found two at a time sitting on an infructescence resulting in the triangular shape.

 Beech is the most widely spread hardwood species in Europe.
 The total area of its proliferation extends from about the 40. to the 60. degree of Northern latitude and includes large areas of Western, Central, Eastern and Southern Europe.

-Beech is one of the species where the formation of colour in the core of the boles is optional.
-Thus, sapwood and heartwood either have a uniform pale yellow colour or ...
+Beech is one of the species where the formation of color in the core of the boles is optional.
+Thus, sapwood and heartwood either have a uniform pale yellow color or ...

 ... an irregular, reddish brown core has developed, the so called redheart.
 Sapwood, that is the area without redheart, is generally very wide, because the formation of redheart usually only starts in trees of 80 years and older.
 It really is a normal symptom of old age, which aggravates at an age of between 100 and 130 years.

 Because of its particularly decorative appearance, beechwood with redheart is meanwhile very much in demand for the production of furniture.